Quickstart: command-line interface with YAML¶

 It contains the following files:

 The 100 repertoire_<somenumber>.tsv, which are immune repertoire files in AIRR format.
-For details about the AIRR format, see the AIRR documentation and this example file.
+For details about the AIRR format, see the AIRR documentation.

 Step 2: writing the YAML specification¶